General Surgery

 Training programme

-London posts are organised into four geographical regions (North West, North East and Central, South West and South East).
+London posts are organised into three geographical regions (North West, North East and Central, and South).
 National Training Numbers (NTNs) will be advertised specifying the regions.
 Exact hospital placements and overall rotation through the programme will be confirmed with the trainee by HEE and the Training Programme Directors.

 Depending on training requirements, there may be an opportunity to stay in one location for at least two years, i.e. provide ‘mini rotations’.
 Trainees will be invited to give their preferences for placements at recruitment and at the annual interim review, but the Training Programme Directors will need to ensure above all, that placements meet trainees individual training needs, while at the same time maintaining overall programme balance.
 TPDs will have the final say in the placements, taking into account training requirements and balancing the needs of the individual as well as the group with individual preferences and circumstances.